Report on Disabled M365 Users with Licenses Crate

 3. Click on the workflow to view it in the Workflow Builder.

-6. The default Cron Schedule under Trigger Parameters is currently set to Monday at 3:00 AM UTC.
-This may be kept as is or if desired, be modified.
-To modify, update the timing of the cron trigger in the fields under Trigger Parameters.
-Note that when entering the time into the Cron Schedule field, the correct format is minutes followed by hour.
+6. Update the timing of the cron trigger if desired.
+Note that when entering the time into the **Cron Schedule** field, the correct format is minutes followed by hour.
 For example, 18 3, not 3 18.
+The default cron schedule for this workflow is set to Monday at 3:00 AM UTC.&#x20;

 For more on organization variables and how to use them, see our org variable documentation [here](https://docs.rewst.help/documentation/configuration/organization-variables).